Amplituhedra and origami, I: tree level: Main results

 \subsection{Outline}

 We review some further background in \cref{sec:backgr}.
-The proof of the main bijection (\cref{thm:intro:t_imm_vs_triples}) occupies \crefrange{sec:mom}{sec:proof_main_bij}.
-In \cref{sec:imm}, we finish the proof of the existence of t-embeddings (\cref{thm:intro:B}) by studying Temperley--Lieb immanants.
-In \cref{sec:BCFW}, we prove the BCFW triangulation result (\cref{thm:intro:A}).
-We finish with two short sections.
-In \cref{sec:perf}, we discuss \emph{perfect t-embeddings} of~\cite{CLR2}.
-In \cref{sec:Varc}, we relate the number of t-embeddings with prescribed boundary to the number of bounded regions of a positroid hyperplane arrangement through the work of Varchenko and Orlik--Terao~\cite{Varchenko,OrTe}.
-We give detailed proofs of some of the results from the literature in \cref{sec:app:the_literature}.
-Some particularly technical steps of our proof of \cref{thm:intro:t_imm_vs_triples} are deferred to \cref{sec:app_mon}.
+The proof of the \oac (\cref{thm:intro:t_imm_vs_triples}) occupies \crefrange{sec:mom}{sec:proof_main_bij}.
+In \cref{sec:imm}, we complete the proof of existence of t-embeddings (\cref{thm:intro:B}) by studying Temperley--Lieb immanants.
+In \cref{sec:BCFW}, we prove the BCFW tiling result for ambient momentum amplituhedra.
+In \cref{sec:TREE}, we discuss T-duality for amplituhedra and complete the proof of the BCFW tiling conjecture (\cref{thm:intro:A}) for momentum and momentum-twistor amplituhedra.
+In \cref{sec:perf}, we discuss \emph{perfect t-embeddings} of~\cite{CLR2} and show existence and uniqueness of T-dual perfect t-embeddings.
+In \cref{sec:ABJM}, we discuss analogs of our results for ABJM amplituhedra of~\cite{Huang_Wen,Huang_Wen_Xie} and s-embeddings of~\cite{Chelkak_s_emb}.
+In \cref{sec:Varc}, we relate the number of t-embeddings with prescribed boundary to the number of bounded regions of a positroid hyperplane arrangement.